henrique-efonseca/henrique-efonseca/README.md

 ## 👋 Hi, I'm Henrique

-I don’t define myself by job titles - I’m a problem solver at heart.
+I don’t define myself by job titles - I’m a problem solver at heart. <br>
-My aim is to contribute to society by creating solutions that drive progress and add real value to people’s lives.
+My aim is to contribute to society by creating solutions that drive progress and add real value to people’s lives. <br>
 I’m always seeking new challenges and opportunities to learn and grow.
 <br>